Six Flags Magic Mountain: Time Warner era

 In 1993, Six Flags Magic Mountain entered the Time Warner era.
 The new ride for the year was Yosemite Sam Sierra Falls, a water ride with two twisting tubes that riders could slide down using a raft.
 Also that year, there was retheming and the High Sierra Territory was opened.
 The Showcase Theatre became the Golden Bear Theater, the Animal Star Theatre was created in Bugs Bunny World, and a large, fake wooden tree was built.

-In 1993, live non-Christian themed concerts ended in the park due to a riot that broke out as a result of a TLC concert that was oversold.
+In 1993, live concerts ended in the park due to a riot that broke out as a result of a TLC concert that was oversold.
 Magic Mountain was quickly overwhelmed by large crowds that vandalized and destroyed property.
 Park shops had their windows broken and looting quickly followed.
 Police were called to the scene in full riot gear.
 The park was evacuated and closed down for the night.

 In 1994, Magic Mountain added what two other Six Flags parks already had, a Bolliger & Mabillard inverted looping roller coaster called Batman: The Ride.
 More Six Flags parks added the ride in the coming years.
 Batman: The Ride is an inverted coaster, meaning the usual coaster protocol is reversed: the track is overhead and the cars are below it.
 The trains travel on the outside of the loops, and rider's legs hang freely, as on a ski lift.